moazzamalirind/GCD_BugFlowExperiment/README.md

 4. Tradeoffs for different months help visualize the variation of pareto curves across  months and guide decision of number of steady low flow days during each month.

 5. A good example of trade-off analysis used for multi-objective decision making.

-6. The study is replicable and adaptable to other sites of same nature.
+6. The study is replicable and adaptable to other sites and designer flow experimet (e.g. HFEs)

 _________________________________________________________________________________________________________________________________________________________________________________
 Model Formulation